 Children are better candidates for replantation surgery because of their greater ability to heal and regrow tissue.

-Replantation of an amputated part is best done within 4 to 6 hours after the injury.
+Replantation of an amputated part is best done within 6 hours after the injury.
 But replantation can still be successful if the amputated part has been cooled for up to 24 hours after the injury.

 You will not have the same flexibility in the finger or toe after surgery.
 Pain and sensation changes may continue.